27 Tax Write-Offs for Beekeepers

 Packaging supplies

-Bottles and cans to package your beer can be deducted from your taxes.
+Bottles, jars, and other containers you use to package your product can be deducted from your taxes.

 Continued education